tuchandra/sitev1/content/index.md

 <!-- title: Home -->
 # Tushar Chandra
-Hello, world!
+Hi, everyone!
 Welcome to my website.
-Everything is still very much under construction.
+I created it using a very simple static site generator that I [wrote myself](about_website.md).
+This page is a landing page for links to blog posts and paper summaries.

 ## Pages
 ### [Paper: Bayesian Multilevel Estimation with Poststratification: State-Level Estimates from National Polls](papers/bayesian_multilevel_estimation_gelman.md)